Pawcharz/Software-Eng-Use-Cases/README.md

 # Software-Eng-Use-Cases
-added new_uc - edited only a little
+new_uc - the file presented as use case diagram us_and_class_diagram - new file with class diagram